-Are you having trouble to get some sleep?
+Are you having trouble getting some sleep?
+Wanna know why sleep is so important?
 You are in the right place!

 Trying not to get anxious or stressed out over not sleeping is not easy.
-The more you fret and worry the worse your insomnia becomes, it truly is a viscous cycle.
+The more you fret and worry, the worse your insomnia becomes.
+It truly is a vicious cycle.

 Here are some simple calming routines before bedtime to help promote better sleep

-- Taking a warm bubble bath filled with lavender and epsom salts.
+Take a warm bubble bath filled with lavender and Epsom salts.

-- Stop using electronics 2 hours prior sleeping or at least use yellow glasses or yellow light apps (Flux or similar) to block out blue light.
+Stop using electronics 2 hours before sleeping or use yellow glasses or apps (Flux or similar) to block out blue light.
 This will help your melatonin increase needed for sleep.

-- Start to condition your mind that you are tired and that you will fall asleep.
-It will be difficult at first but try to always keep a positive mindset and not a negative one.
+Start to condition your mind that you are tired and will fall asleep.
+It will be difficult at first, but always keep a positive mindset and not a negative one.
 Look forward to sleep – maybe even treat yourself to a new pillow and comforter.

-If you want to learn more about reducing anxiety and improving your sleep, book me for a FREE discovery session.
-I will help you to improve your wellbeing by providing you healthy habits to get a good sleep and reduce anxiety.
+I will help you improve your well-being by providing healthy habits to get good sleep and reduce stress and anxiety.